 In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities, Including an amendment of FASB Statement No. 115".
 SFAS No. 159 provides companies with an option to report selected financial assets and liabilities at fair value.
 SFAS No. 159 requires companies to provide additional information that will help investors and other users of financial statements to more easily understand the effect of the company's choice to use fair value on its earnings.
 It also requires entities to display the fair value of those assets and liabilities for which a company has chosen to use fair value on the face of the balance sheet.
 SFAS No. 159 is effective as of the beginning of an entity's first fiscal year beginning after November 15, 2007.
-The Group is currently evaluating whether the adoption of SFAS No. 159 will have a material effect on its consolidated results of operations and financial position.
+The Group does not expect the adoption of SFAS No. 159 will have a material impact on its financial statements.